Skip to content Skip to footer

 Who We Are

-PRIDEChicago (GLBT Cmte.) is a vibrant and dynamic volunteer-powered organization founded by Richard Pfeiffer in 1974.
-We are proud to have produced the annual Chicago Pride Parade for 5 decades.
+PRIDEChicago is a vibrant and dynamic volunteer-powered 501(c)(3) nonprofit organization serving the LGBTQ+ community since 1974.
+We are proud to have produced the iconic Chicago Pride Parade for over 50 years.

 Our Mission

-PRIDEChicago’s mission is to celebrate, commemorate, educate and liberate the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community in Chicago, Illinois by advocating for diversity, equity and inclusion.
+Founded in 1974 by Richard Pfeiffer, our mission remains steadfast to celebrate, commemorate, educate and liberate the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) community in Chicago, Illinois by advocating for inclusivity, equality and justice.

 Our Leadership Team